 This is exactly the expression for the action on morphisms in our definition of .
 In summary, we have established that the Kleisli adjunction is the initial resolution of .

 We now quickly look at some important details of the universal morphisms from the Kleisli adjunction. has image on objects those of the form .
-For a morphism , is a Kleisli morphism, and its image under is , so is full.
-Also
+For a morphism , is given by taking the transpose of under the adjunction , and is therefore a bijection between the two hom sets, showing the Kleisli comparison functor is full and faithful.

 The Eilenberg-Moore Construction